Arriving in the morning

 The academy gates (Gordon Road entrance) will open at 8:30am each morning.
 We ask that parents/carers drop you off at the entrance to the EYFS area where the teachers will meet you each morning.

 We like to be able to have a quick check in with you and your parents/carers as you arrive so that we have a settled start to the day.
 If a longer chat is needed we ask parents/carers to request a meeting at another time.

-Each morning the teachers will call the register to check if all of the children are in school.
-You will be asked if you are having a school dinner or a packed lunch.
-We will then listen to a story.
+Each morning the teachers will call the register to check if all of the children are present.
+You will be asked if you are having a cooked dinner or a packed lunch from home.

 During this time the children are encourage to be as independent as possible, choosing activities and learning through play.
 Adults help to support and scaffold the children’s learning through questioning and discussion.
 We use this time to ensure that the children experience a broad curriculum.